Laravel-Backpack/docs/7.x-dev/crud-fields.md

 Using Google Places API is dependent on using an API Key.
 Please [get an API key](https://console.cloud.google.com/apis/credentials) - you do have to configure billing, but you qualify for $200/mo free usage, which covers most use cases.
 Then copy-paste that key as your ```services.google_places.key``` value.

+**IMPORTANT NOTE**: Your key needs access to the following APIS:
+- Maps JavaScript API;
+- Places API;
+- Geocoding API.

+While developing you can use an "unrestricted key" (no restrictions for where the key is used), but for production you should use a separate key, and **MAKE SURE** you restrict the usage of that key to your own domain.

 So inside your ```config/services.php``` please add the items below:
 ```php
 'google_places' => [